Cimpress-MCP/vagrant-orchestrate/README.md

     $ vagrant orchestrate push --debug

 ## Filtering managed commands
-It can be easy to make mistakes if you have managed long-lived servers as well as local VMs defined in your Vagrantfile.
+It can be easy to make mistakes such as rebooting production if you have managed long-lived servers as well as local VMs defined in your Vagrantfile.
 We add some protection with the `orchestrate.filter_managed_commands` configuration setting, which will cause up, provision, reload, and destroy commands to be ignored for servers with the managed provider.

 ```ruby
   config.orchestrate.filter_managed_commands = true